Exium1/UnoBot/documentation/Install.md

     sudo systemctl start mongodb
     ```

-    If you receive an error similar to `Failed to start mongod.service: Unit mongod.service not found.` run the follwing command first:
+    If you receive an error similar to `Failed to start mongod.service: Unit mongod.service not found.` run the following command first:

     ```bash
     sudo systemctl deamon-Reload